Knowing what to expect when you’re in labour and using a birthing pool could help you feel prepared. Here’s what happens during a water birth…

 Don’t worry, your baby won’t drown.
 If your baby is born in the water, they are brought gently to the surface by the mother or midwife.
 The baby will not breathe until they meet the air, and they continue to get oxygen through the umbilical cord.

 Initially, the baby’s body is kept in the water, and against the mother’s body, to stay warm.
 The baby might be very calm, and not cry loudly.
 You can offer your breast at this point if you like.
+For more on how your baby will start breastfeeding, see here.

 Do I need to get out of the pool to birth my placenta?